Germany Hits 2 Million Infections As WHO Tackles New Strains - UrduPoint

 The new strain, known as E484K, has raised alarm among researchers over its possible impact on immunity.

-London will also begin Friday requiring all arrivals to show evidence of a clean coronavirus test taken in the last 72 hours to gain entry to the country.
+Partly over fears of new variants, France said it would impose a daily nationwide curfew at 6 pm starting Saturday and remaining in force for at least two weeks.

+Most of France had already been under an 8 pm curfew, with some areas, especially in the hard-hit east, already under the stricter 6 pm limit.

-Brazil's northern Amazonas state announced a 7 pm to 6 am curfew as the health system is pushed to breaking point in the state capital Manaus.
+Brazil's northern Amazonas state also announced a curfew from 7 pm to 6 am as the health system is pushed to breaking point in the state capital Manaus.

 Global health experts were expected on Friday to issue recommendations to stem the spread of this variant and other new strains, which the WHO called "worrying".